 Military Space A Air Travel Guide

 On some Space A flights, there will be enough room for passengers to stretch out on the floor to sleep.
 Pack an air mattress or even a cheap pool float mattress.
 You might want to have one that self-inflates unless you have some good lungs.
 On some flights, you can even hang up a hammock.
 Of course not knowing the type of plane you will be on, you need to be prepared the best you can, without getting too bulky.
-That leads me into the next topic.
+That leads me to the next topic.

 Don’t Go Crazy Packing!